 A level 3 initial hospital admission note requires documentation of a comprehensive history, a comprehensive examination and medical decision making of high complexity.
 Presenting problems are usually of high severity (70 minutes).

 Supporting documentation required for a level two note is identical to a level three note for history and examination.
 Shown in red, the only difference is the complexity of the medical decision making that documentation supports.
-If an initial hospital admission note does not have documentation to support a comprehensive history and examination, the highest level of service that can be billed is a level 1 H&P (99221 or 99218).
+If an initial hospital admission note does not have documentation to support a comprehensive history and examination, the highest level of service that can be billed is a level 1 H&P (

-The CPT® definitions also provide guidance on expected time for the encounter.
+TIME The CPT® definitions also provide guidance on expected time for the encounter.
 However, time can only be used in conjunction with the rules of counseling and coordination of care.
-Time based billing has been discussed elsewhere on The Happy Hospitalist and is not relevant to this discussion.

-The CPT® definitions also provide guidance on the nature of the presenting problem.
+NATURE OF THE PRESENTING PROBLEMThe CPT® definitions also provide guidance on the nature of the presenting problem.
 How does one audit a note for moderate severity or high severity?
 The CPT® handbook attempts to define moderate severity and high severity.
 Unfortunately, they chose to use the words moderate and high within their own definition.
 This makes standardized interpretation difficult.

 Moderate severity: A problem where the risk of morbidity without treatment is moderate, there is moderate risk of mortality without treatment; uncertain prognosis OR increased probability of prolonged functional impairment.